-The crop feels full and feels like dough.
+The crop feels full and a little bit like dough and will not clear.
 Check first thing in the morning before the bird has had a chance to eat to see if the crop has emptied overnight.

-Species Affected: Mainly Chickens
+Species Affected: Mainly chickens

 Other Names: Blocked crop, pendulous crop (when the size causes the crop to hang/swing).

 Symptoms: Crop does not empty (it should empty overnight), feels like dough.